 Cove Beach

 Cove Beach is an exclusive area for guests of The Cove Atlantis.
-The beach has soft sand, clear turquoise water, and a very quiet atmosphere.
-Palm trees and natural shade create a peaceful setting.
+The beach has soft sand, clear turquoise water, and a quiet atmosphere.
+In addition, palm trees provide natural shade along the shore.
+As a result, many visitors come here to relax away from the busier resort areas.

 Atlantis Beach Areas